Tiramisioux/cinemate/README.md

-# CineMate – manual controls for CinePi v2
+# CineMate – manual controls for cinepi-raw
 CineMate Python scripts is a way for users to implement and customize manual controls for their CinePi v2 build.

 Project aims at offering an easy way to build a custom camera.
 For basic operation and experimentation, only Raspberry Pi, camera board and monitor is needed.
 For practical use, buttons and switches can easily be added, allowing for a custom build.